 Peer Review Process

-The time taken to review a submission varies according to a number of factors, but the journal aims to complete peer reviews within six months.
+The time taken to review a submission varies, but the journal aims to complete peer reviews within six months.
 Further guidance on review criteria is detailed under the Editorial and Peer Review Guidelines.

 Open Access Policy

 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.